 Organization Behavior is the study of human behavior in organizational settings, the interface between human behavior and the organization, and the organization itself.
 This course, therefore, encourages students to better understand, explain, and yet improve human behavior in organizations.
-Particularly, students will understand how some factors, such as individual characteristics, group processes and organizational structure, would influence work and organizational performance.
+Particularly, students will understand how some factors, such as individual characteristics, group processes and organizational design (including structure, mechanism, culture as well as RPPS), would influence work and organizational performance.